Hutchinson growing as leader for Cyclones

 Former backup quarterback Hunter Dekkers is the clear leader to inherit Purdy’s starting role behind center and Hutchinson said the 6-3, 235-pound play-caller should excel in leading the offense.

 “There’s not a (throw) that he can’t make,” Hutchinson said.
-“You just see in how he walks — he walks like he’s a quarterback.
+“You just see in how he walks ...
 He has that superstar in him and right now the only thing we’re really trying to do is get on the same page at the same time.
 That takes time, but I wouldn’t rather go through it with anyone else but Hunter.”

-Dekkers performed well in spot duty the past two seasons, completing 25 of 43 passes for three touchdowns and one interception.
-As has role expands, so does his confidence, and Purdy, the owner of 31 school records, helped groom him for his potential “superstar” status.
+As his role expands, so does his confidence, and Purdy, the owner of 31 school records, helped groom him for his potential “superstar” status.

 “The biggest thing I want to see is growth,” Campbell said.
 “Obviously, when you’ve got a guy like Hunter that’s had game proof that he can go in and have success, you certainly want to see where he grows.”

 “When you’ve got (defensive end) Will McDonald,” Campbell said.
-“And when you’ve got Xavier Hutchinson, and when your best players are your best practice players, it teaches the values of every young man that comes into your program what the standard is.
-I think for us that’s what’s really fun about this group."
+“And when you’ve got Xavier Hutchinson, and when your best players are your best practice players, it teaches the values of every young man that comes into your program what the standard is."